XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/server-info-methods/server_state.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting), with a successful result containing a `state` object as its only field.
+The response follows the [standard format][], with a successful result containing a `state` object as its only field.

 The `state` object may have some arrangement of the following fields: